dtbourdon/hal/README.md

 hal
 ===

-An Emacs Lisp library to aid in Java development.
+An Emacs Lisp library to aid in JEE development.